angular/angular/aio/content/guide/reactive-forms.md

 ## Simple Form Validation

 Form validation is necessary when receiving user input through forms.
 This guide will cover using a single validator for a form control.
-Form validation is covered more extensively in the `Form Validation` guide.
+Form validation is covered more extensively in the [Form Validation](guide/form-validation) guide.

 ### Add a validator function

-Reactive forms includes a set of validator functions out of the box for common use cases.
-These functions are provided the control to validate against, and return and error object or null based on the validation check.
+Reactive forms include a set of validator functions out of the box for common use cases.
+These functions are provided the control to validate against and return and error object or null based on the validation check.
 To show a simple validation, import the `Validators` symbol from the `@angular/forms` package.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="validator-imports" title="src/app/profile-editor/profile-editor.component.ts (import)">